whitneyburton/portfolios/students/samson_brock/20150814-samson_brock-m2.markdown

 I have helped mentor/pair with students in Module 1, and do my best to be a good example by actively participating in morning warmpups and Friday activities.
-I also do little things like buy coffee beans, make coffee, handle dishes, etc. on an ongoing basis.
+I also do little things like buy coffee beans, make coffee, clean and do dishes, etc. on an ongoing basis.
 I organized a couple of outings (hiking, UMS) for Turing students.
-I gave a Lightning Talk on Turing Pro Tips, in part trying to inform and encourage students in fostering a healthier and better learning environment.
+I gave a Lightning Talk on Turing Pro Tips, in part trying to inform and encourage students to foster a healthier and better learning environment.
+I contributed pull requests to Jumpstart Labs / Turing School lessons.
+I made an extra effort to thoroughly and thoughtfully fill out all my weekly surveys.

 Outside of Turing, I attended many different MeetUps including Denver.rb, Boulder Ruby, DenverScript, and ReactJS.